 Whenever medieval medicine is mentioned in a conversation among persons of our modern age, the first uttered words usually pertain to the practice of blood-letting in the Middle Ages.
 It is probably due to the shocking value of such treatment as well as its eventual failure and ineffectiveness in most cases.

+Phlebotomy (blood-letting) was considered by medieval medicine to be a form of surgery.
+This view was based on the belief that each organ within a human body had its own organ of origin and, therefore, letting the blood from a specific vein would affect a particular organ.
+"It was not enough that a patient be bled, he must be bled from a proper vessel.
+There was a theory that various internal organs were connected with various superficial veins, so that bleeding from these veins drew noxious humours from organs which could not otherwise be reached" (Cameron 165).
+Because the internal organs were to be in a way worked on, phlebotomy became a surgical procedure.
 Blood-letting allowed for the control of humors in a particular part of the body.
 Phlebotomy was administered in two ways, via derivation or revulsion.
 Derivation meant letting of blood at a point close to the affected area, and revulsion meant that blood was let at the most remote point to the affected area.
 Both methods had specific indication for use in the case of different illnesses and were widely employed by medieval physicians.
 The dangers of blood-letting are obvious; infection, weakening of the already sick organism, cutting up an artery instead of a vein causing unstoppable bleeding, accidental cutting of nerves, and the loss of consciousness by the patient were the most common issues a medieval doctor had to deal with while administering phlebotomy.
 More often than not, the result of blood-letting was either continual sickness or death of a patient.
 As improbable as it sounds, phlebotomy fit perfectly within the humor theory.
 "Blood withdrawn from a normal individual forms a homogeneous clot, but blood withdrawn from one suffering from any number of pathological conditions separates not layers as it clots, the red corpuscles sinking so fast that the clotted blood consists of a lower, red part, and an upper, yellow part".

 Such observation along with common symptoms such as the excretion of phlegm during a regular cold, or even "black bile" during the bowel movement were probably the reasons for the concoction of the faulty humor theory.
 Additionally, a lot of medieval medicine had its roots in Greek practices.
 For example, one of the most famous Greek physicians, Galen (c.
 130 - c.
 200) had written a monumental treatise covering every aspect of medicine.
 In this work he addressed various issues (such as that food turns to blood in the liver, flows in vessels, and on reaching the heart, flows through pores in the septum from left to right side and is sent on its way by heart spasms), but "forgot" to include that of blood circulation.